 Fundamentalism, Exclusivism – The Systemic Sin of “Missouri”

-500 years past, in his famous confrontation with Zwingli, Luther insisted strongly and correctly that our Lord’s words, “take eat this is my body” … this is my blood…” allowed no possibility for symbolic interpretation.
-Lutheran Christians have been blessed with this simple, clear Sacramental confession for nearly five centuries.
-However, I would humbly suggest that in our understandable desire to lift up and establish the Real Presence of Jesus Christ “in, with and under” His true Body and Blood in the Sacrament we have shifted Paul’s direction to “discern” or “recognize” the Body from the “Body of Christ, the Church, the Priesthood to the elements of bread and wine.
-In our passion for Christ in the Sacrament we have dismissed, neglected or “found what we expected; discovered what we were already seeking” in our interpretation of Paul’s larger admonition to the Corinthians Christians.
-I would also suggest that in our singular and understandable obsession with worthy reception we are failing to grasp and to proclaim our Lord’s larger sacramental gifts to the precious saints gathering at the Table; the Body of Christ.
-(I would also claim “Saint” Dietrich Bonhoeffer among others who teach the “Recognition of the Body” as the embrace of the “gathered community”, the Koinonia, the dynamic coming together of Christ’s people, to be contextually the most “Pauline” of interpretations.)
+500 years ago, in his famous confrontation with Zwingli, Martin Luther insisted strongly and correctly that our Lord’s words, “Take, eat… This is my body….
+This is my blood…,” allowed no possibility for symbolic interpretation.
+Lutheran Christians have been blessed with this simple, clear Sacramental confession for five centuries.
+However, I would humbly suggest that, in our understandable desire to lift up and establish the Real Presence of Jesus Christ “in, with and under” his true Body and Blood in the Sacrament, we have shifted away from Paul’s focus, namely, discerning and recognizing the Body of Christ, the church, the priesthood of all believers, and have shifted toward an understanding that focuses solely on the elements of bread and wine.
+The above commentaries return us to Paul’s true focus, which is on the church as the Body of Christ.
+In our passion for Christ in the Sacrament we have dismissed, neglected, or found what we expected and discovered what we were already seeking in our interpretation of Paul’s larger admonition to the Corinthian Christians.
+I would also suggest that, in our singular obsession with worthy reception (faith), we are failing to grasp and to proclaim our Lord’s larger sacramental gifts to the precious saints gathering at the Table, the Body of Christ (love).
+(I would also claim “Saint” Dietrich Bonhoeffer, among others, who have rightly taught that “recognizing the body” refers to “recognizing the gathered community,” the koinonia.
+This interpretation best fits the context of Paul’s letter.)7

-The great irony of this well thought out, but deeply flawed, theology and practice that combine to create the doctrine of “Closed Communion” is that Paul’s deep concerns and directions regarding worthiness/unworthiness, the unexamined sacramental life and the very real prospect of divine judgement in these First-Corinthians passages have only incidentally to do with confession and confidence in the “Real Presence,” as important and as critical as these may be.
-Luther writes in his “Small Catechism” simply and clearly, the one “who is truly worthy and well prepared is the one who has faith in these words, ‘given and shed for you for the forgiveness of sins.’ …For the words ‘for you’ require all hearts to believe.”
+The great irony of this well-thought-out but deeply flawed theology and practice that combine to create the doctrine of “closed Communion,” is that Paul’s deep concerns and directions regarding worthiness/unworthiness, the unexamined sacramental life, and the very real prospect of divine judgment in these 1 Corinthians passages are only partially addressed by our exclusive emphasis on the “Real Presence,” as important and as critical as this must be.
+Luther writes in his Small Catechism simply and clearly that the one “who is truly worthy and well prepared” is the one “who has faith in these words, ‘given and shed for you for the forgiveness of sins.’ …For the words ‘for you’ require all hearts to believe.”
 We are deeply blessed with this simple summary of our sacramental faith and practice in the LCMS.
-However, we are virtually silent to another and according to St. Paul, perhaps an even more critical “Presence” in the celebration of the Holy Supper, the presence of the Body of Christ in the discernment of Christ’s people!
-Paul writes, “those who eat and drink without discerning the Body of Christ, eat and drink judgement upon themselves.”
-As a church body the LCMS fails utterly in its present formal convention “Closed Communion” statements to “discern” (recognize) the Body of Christ.
+However we are virtually silent to another presence, which, according to St. Paul, is perhaps at least as critical a “presence” in the celebration of the Holy Supper as “the Real Presence,” namely, the presence of the Body of Christ, the discernment of Christ’s people!
+Paul writes, “those who eat and drink without discerning the Body of Christ, eat and drink judgment upon themselves.”
+As a church body, the LCMS fails utterly, in its present formal convention resolution on “closed Communion,” to “discern” (recognize) the Body of Christ.

 Recognizing the “Other” in the Body of Christ

-This “sacramental event” is not unusual as Zion has visitors, military and “just passing through”, both long and very short term virtually every Sunday.
+This “sacramental event” is not unusual, as Zion has visitors, military and “just passing through,” both long- and very short-term, virtually every Sunday.
 We kept this young couple in our public prayers each Sunday and were most pleased, and perhaps a little surprised, to see them seated and communing with the congregation one summer morning about a year later.
-The greetings that day were somewhat extra special, both that they were together again and “home safe”.
+The greetings that day were somewhat extra special, both that they were together again and “home safe.”
 This morning however they lingered a little longer to express their gratitude for the congregation’s prayers and also to inquire as to whether there might be a Lutheran congregation near their next duty station.

 1962 – Believing – Behaving – Belonging

-If sectarian or questionable doctrine can ever be amusing, the recent publication of the Concordia Publishing House Book, “Closed Communion”, approaches both questionable and amusing.
-This apology for the doctrines of Closed Communion runs to over 500 pages (small print) interpreting essentially 7 verses of First Corinthians, 11.
-(The disproportion reminds one of the seminary legend in which homiletics students find a copy of their professor’s recent sermon and discover a handwritten note at the side of one paragraph that reads “…shout loudly! point particularly weak!”
-Even Stephen Hawking, the recently deceased British theoretical physicist and world-famous cosmologist, produced his life’s work, “A Brief History of Time” in less than 250 pages in paperback.)
+If sectarian or questionable doctrine can ever be amusing, the recent publication of the Concordia Publishing House Book, Closed Communion, approaches both questionable and amusing.
+This apology for the doctrines of closed Communion runs to over 500 pages (small print), interpreting essentially seven verses of First Corinthians 11.
+(This disproportion reminds one of the seminary legend in which homiletics students find a copy of their professor’s recent sermon and discover a handwritten note at the side of one paragraph that reads “shout loudly! point particularly weak!”
+Even Stephen Hawking, the recently deceased British theoretical physicist and world-famous cosmologist, produced his life’s work, A Brief History of Time, in less than 250 pages in paperback.)
 However, there is nothing amusing about an institution prescribing and circumscribing “correct” Communion practice for a local congregation.
-The Scriptures and our Lutheran Confessions are quite clear as they shape for us our ecclesiology; “The church is the assembly of saints in which the Gospel is taught purely and the sacraments are administered according to the Gospel” (AC VII).
-To this assembly alone is given the Gift of Jesus Christ in His Sacramental presence of Body and Blood and blessed with the responsibility of both being and recognizing the Body of Christ in that location
+The Scriptures and our Lutheran Confessions are quite clear, as they shape for us our ecclesiology: “The church is the assembly of saints in which the Gospel is taught purely and the sacraments are administered according to the Gospel” (AC VII).
+To this assembly alone is given the gift of Jesus Christ in his sacramental presence of Body and Blood, and this assembly is blessed with the responsibility of both being and recognizing the Body of Christ in that location.

 “Sin against Conscience”

-Later that week I was able to visit with the pastor and discuss at some length his understanding of the request, the discussions and his decision to reject both Alice’s understanding of the meaning of communing non-LCMS members and her implied further request to “sin against his conscience.”
+Later that week I was able to visit with the pastor to discuss at some length his understanding of the request, the discussions, and his decision to reject both Alice’s understanding of the meaning of communing non-LCMS members and her implied further request to “sin against his conscience.”
 I pressed him a little further as to what sinning against his conscience meant to him.
-His answer was simple, straight forward and from his understanding clearly consistent with our LCMS position understood as “Closed Communion.”
+His answer was simple, straight forward and from his understanding clearly consistent with our LCMS position understood as “closed Communion.”
 He expressed his pastoral understanding clearly: “We believe that Jesus Christ is truly present with His body and blood in the Sacrament.
 Other Christian denominations and consequently other Christians either do not believe this or join in Communion with other denominations that do not believe this.
-If I knowingly commune someone who either does not believe in the “Real Presence” or fails to examine himself or herself as to the presence of Christ in the Sacrament I am in effect complicit in “sending them to hell” (exact words).
-In this act as a pastor I am sinning against them and against my conscience as a pastor.”
+If I knowingly commune someone who either does not believe in the “Real Presence” or fails to examine himself or herself as to the presence of Christ in the Sacrament I am in effect complicit in “sending them to hell” (his exact words).
+“In this act as a pastor I am sinning against them and against my conscience as a pastor.”
 I asked where he had learned this.
 He answered, “at the sem.”

-“Setting” The Lord’s Supper and the Lord’s Table
+“Setting” the Lord’s Supper and the Lord’s Table

 Needless to say, our visitor was soon surrounded with new friends and many, many hugs and perhaps even a tear or two.
-I was deeply grateful for her “testimonial” as she affirmed once again that this little gathering of the priesthood was faithful to their Lord, faithful to His Spirit’s vision in recognizing His Body and faithful also to our visitors and His guests, in welcoming them through the congregation’s “Communion Statement.”
+I was deeply grateful for her “testimonial” as she affirmed once again that this little gathering of the priesthood was faithful to their Lord, faithful to his Spirit’s vision in recognizing His Body and faithful also to our visitors and his guests, in welcoming them through the congregation’s “Communion Statement”.
 The statement of welcome and confession of Sacramental faith was for this woman and her dying husband both a simple “Come unto me…” and a challenge to new life in Christ through His Supper in the Spirit.

-The couple had read together these words almost a year before….
+The couple had read together these words almost a year before:

 Today we celebrate TOGETHER the Sacrament of Holy Communion AT SANGRE DE CRISTO.
 Here our Heavenly Father promises anew His unconditional love, renews His pledge of forgiveness in Christ, and offers His Holy Spirit as strength for daily faith and life.
 You are invited to commune with us.
-However, since our Lord reminds us that thoughtless or faithless reception of the Sacrament can incur His judgment, (1 Corinthians 11:27-32) the Scriptures call those who commune to personally examine themselves and in their communing publicly confess:
+However, since our Lord reminds us that thoughtless or faithless reception of the Sacrament can incur His judgment, (1 Corinthians 11:27-32) the Scriptures call those who commune to personally examine themselves and, in their communing, publicly confess: